 Cash was P0.6-M in 2018 compared with P6.3-M in 2017.
-The biggest part of this decline is due to the reclassification of P2.8-M of business council funds as "restricted".
-Most of the rest can be attributed to payment of accrued 2017 rent, and retirement and separation expenses, indicating that without these extraordinary items, cash would have been substantially unchanged.
+The biggest part of this decline is due to STAFF the reclassification of P2.8-M of business council funds as "restricted".
+Most of the rest can be contract.
+That compares with 13 regular employees attributed to payment of accrued 2017 rent, and and 1 on contract in 2017. retirement and separation expenses, indicating that without these extraordinary items, cash would have been substantially unchanged.